Cristiano Ronaldo is known for his million dollar twinkle toes, but in 2016 alone he generated $500 million in value for Nike.

 For example, this photographer has a following of 44,000 and charges $250 per Instagram post.

-Then there are influencers like 31-year-old Elma Beganovich, who went from charging £75 per post to over £15,000 for access to her 735,000 Instagram followers.
+Then there are influencers like 31-year-old Elma Beganovich, who went from charging a rate of £75 per post to over £15,000 for access to her 735,000 Instagram followers.

 Here’s an example of one of her branded posts: